 Brooklyn Army Terminal Portfolio: The Brooklyn Army Terminal (BAT) is an industrial property owned by the City that is leased to NYCEDC.
-NYCEDC, in turn, subleases the properties to commercial and industrial tenants.
 Under the terms of the BAT lease, a reserve account of \$500,000 was established from net BAT revenues for property operating and capital expenses.